Return to Index

 |Copyright © Nucleus Medical Media, Inc.|

-The chance of preterm-labor is greatest in women under the 18 years or over 35 years.
+The chance of preterm-labor is greatest in women under the age of 18 years or over 35 years.
 Other maternal factors that may increase the chance of preterm labor include:

 - Low socioeconomic status